wegmor/striatum-2choice/README.md

-This repository contains the code that generated the figures in the publication "Complete representation of action space and value in all striatal pathways", available on [bioRxiv](https://www.biorxiv.org/content/10.1101/2020.03.29.983825v1).
+This repository contains the python code that generated the figures in the publication "Complete representation of action space and value in all striatal pathways", available on [bioRxiv](https://www.biorxiv.org/content/10.1101/2020.03.29.983825v1).
 The associated data files can be found here [TODO].

 ### How to recreate our figures